We explore the molecular mechanisms underlying nervous system function by finding genes and gene networks that affect behaviour.

 Motor behaviour is a useful phenotype because it is the principal output of the nervous system and has previously been used to find genes with roles in synaptic transmission, neural development, and many kinds of sensation among other things.
 The nematode worm C. elegans is a great model for behavioural genomics in part because of its relatively simple and exceptionally well-characterised nervous system.
 Its locomotion is sufficiently complex to reliably identify subtle differences between mutants yet simple enough to quantify nearly completely.
 Well-developed reagents for imaging gene expression and neural activity make for a tight loop between hypothesis generating screens and hypothesis testing functional experiments.

-Javer A, Ripoll-Sanchez L, Brown AE, Powerful and interpretable behavioural features for quantitative phenotyping of C. elegans, Philosophical Transactions B: Biological Sciences, ISSN:0962-8436
+Javer A, Ripoll-Sanchez L, Brown AEX, 2018, Powerful and interpretable behavioural features for quantitative phenotyping of Caenorhabditis elegans, Philosophical Transactions of the Royal Society B-biological Sciences, Vol:373, ISSN:0962-8436